Skip to content

 Pure paraffins for precisely controllable reactions

-Acrylic paints such as classic wall paints are based on a dispersion of plastic polymers in water.
+Acrylic paints such as traditional wall paints are based on a dispersion of plastic polymers in water.
 The base of the paint must have both water-friendly and water-repellent properties in order to be able to incorporate all components of the formulation.
 To achieve this, the polymer is first prepared in a water/iso-octane emulsion of acrylic esters.
 The paraffin is removed and then the polymer is further built up with water-soluble components.
 This gives both desired properties in one molecule.

 Conclusion

+Despite their effectiveness, the solvents toluene and xylene have considerable disadvantages, particularly with regard to environmental and health compatibility.
 In the search for a substitute for toluene and xylenes, suppliers of high-purity paraffins can be a good choice.
 The following product qualities are important:

 • Free of harmful aromatics